AAT's responsible business strategy

 As part of our commitment to responsible business practices we take steps to prevent modern slavery or human trafficking in our supply chains, and in any part of our business.
 This reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls which address the risks of modern slavery and human trafficking.

 As part of our efforts to identify and mitigate the risks of modern slavery and human trafficking, we will:

 - look to build long-term relationships with our suppliers and clearly highlight to them our expectations of business behaviour.
-Our standard AAT contracts ensure that new suppliers, or renewals of existing supplier contracts, are obliged to comply with all anti-slavery laws, rules and regulations, and codes of practice
+Our standard AAT contracts ensure that new suppliers (including their sub-contractors and consultants), or renewals of existing supplier contracts, are obliged to comply with all anti-slavery laws, rules and regulations, and codes of practice

-- contract with a UK company or branch whenever possible and ensure that these entities have suitable anti-slavery and human trafficking policies and procedures in place
+- contract with a UK company or branch whenever possible and ensure that these entities confirm that they have suitable anti-slavery and human trafficking policies and procedures in place

 - encourage the reporting of concerns and provide appropriate protection for whistleblowers.